opf/openproject/doc/operation_guides/packager/installation-guide-ce.md

 # OpenProject Community Edition (CE) installation via package manager

 The installation of the OpenProject software can be done manually or via official software-packages build by the packager.io service.
 Using these software packages is highly recommended to reduce the pain of installation and configuration errors.
-Besides the installation via package manager is done via configuration wizard which is very helpful to get everything up and running right from the beginning.
+Additionally, the installation via package manager is done via configuration wizard which is very helpful to get everything up and running right from the beginning.

 ## Stack used by packager.io packages